 The PI determines when a subaward is to be amended.
 Common reasons for amending a subaward include providing additional funding, extending the period of performance, or modifying the reporting schedule.
 It is important to note that some changes, such as scope of work changes, change in the subaward recipient's principal investigator or transferring the subaward from one recipient to another, may require the prior approval of the prime sponsor.
 Requisite changes are made in BFS by the PI.
-The amount of funding and duration of the agreement are noted on a Request to Amend Existing Subaward form, and the form is forwarded to SPO.
+The amount of funding and duration of the agreement are noted on a Phoebe Subaward Request, and the form is forwarded to SPO.
 SPO then amends the subaward.

 18. How is a subaward closed out?

 The UC Berkeley PI is responsible for submitting any required technical, property, and invention reports and/or any other required deliverables specified in the subagreement to the awarding agency.
 Failure to provide such reports and deliverables according to stated timelines can have a negative impact on future funding from the sponsor.
 The UC Berkeley PI also is responsible for ensuring that each subrecipient has submitted all required reports and deliverables to UC Berkeley prior to making a final payment to the subrecipient.

 The terms and conditions of the subagreement negotiated by SPO will indicate how many days the subrecipient has to provide this information to the UC Berkeley PI.

 - Subawards issued using the Federal Demonstration Partnership (FDP) subaward template and Multiple Campus Awards (MCAs) issued to other UC campuses will require that all reports and deliverables be provided within 60 days of the end of the subagreement/MCA.

 - All other subagreements will require this information to be provided within 45 days of the end of the subagreement unless UC Berkeley needs to adjust the subaward closeout period in order to comply with the terms of the prime award.